 It's important to leave free activities towards the end of the lesson, as students don't yet have the ability to use the new target language with a minimal amount of mistakes.
 Controlled and semi-controlled activities should provide enough practice to allow this type of activity to be conducted successfully.

-What's more, by incorporating this activity, students can adjust and work within their personal comfort levels.
+What's more, by incorporating free activities, students adjust and work within their personal comfort levels.
 This improves student interest.

-Let's look at an example before the close of this article.
-A weaker student largely sticks to the target language in a free activity, while a stronger student mixes some new vocabulary that he studied on his own.
-Because both are working to their maximum ability, both are challenged, engaged, and building fluency and accuracy.
+For example, a weaker student might largely stick to the target language in a free activity, while a stronger student might mix some new vocabulary that has been independently studied.
+Because both students are working to their maximum ability, both are challenged, engaged, and building fluency and accuracy skills.

 ...real, relevant practice naturally leads to high rates of retention for students

 This article has primarily focused on grammar and vocabulary.
 However, other skills can also follow the same lesson structure of controlled to free activities.
 Discourse markers to organize and highlight information, stalling devices, or skills' based lessons for meetings or telephoning, just to provide a few examples, would similarly follow this lesson structure.